15 Best Places to Live in West Virginia

 Cheat Lake

-There are 10 public schools in the Cheat Lake area offering parents a great amount of choice for their little ones.
+There are ten public schools in the Cheat Lake area, offering parents great choices for their little ones.

-The top four schools in the neighbourhood all proudly hold an A-rating, with those lower down the list still performing in line with government expectations.
+The top four schools in the neighborhood proudly hold an A rating, with those lower down the list still performing in line with government expectations.

-In terms of diversity, Cheat Lake is home to a wide range of people.
-Being an affordable and accessible area of West Virginia meaning the resident population of 9,200 people are diverse both in terms of ethnic background and ecumenic standing too.
+Regarding diversity, Cheat Lake is home to a wide range of people.
+Being an affordable and accessible area of West Virginia, meaning the resident population of around nine thousand people is diverse both in terms of ethnic background and ecumenic standing too.

-Residents are quick to note that the road infrastructure could do with improvements but its’ a small price to pay for living in the best neighbourhood in West Virginia.
+Residents quickly note that the road infrastructure could do with improvements, but it’s a small price to pay for living in the best neighborhood in West Virginia.

 2. Morgantown